ethankennerly/small-world/README.md

 <https://ldjam.com/events/ludum-dare/38/$19366>

 - Eat or be eaten
-- Press enter to spawn
+- Press enter to play
 - Press arrow keys to move
 - Eat smaller cells
 - Be eaten by bigger cells